-FLM 180 - Film Sight and Sound

-FLM 216 - Film Production I

-FLM 260 - Documentary Production I

-FLM 420 - Issues in Contemporary Cinema

-FLM 490 - Film Studies Keystone: Critical Conversations about Film and Vocation

-COM 247 - Documentary History and Theory

-ENL 241 - Intro to Cinema Arts

-ENL 371 - History of Cinema

-THR 232 - Acting

-or THR 233 - Acting for Camera

-Three electives must be chosen from the two defined tracks below in consultation with your advisor, who is designated by the program director.
+FLM 180 - Film Sight and Sound FLM 216 - Film Production I FLM 260 - Documentary Production I FLM 420 - Issues in Contemporary Cinema FLM 490 - Film Studies Keystone: Critical Conversations about Film and Vocation COM 247 - Documentary History and Theory ENL 241 - Intro to Cinema Arts ENL 371 - History of Cinema THR 232 - Acting or THR 233 - Acting for Camera Three electives must be chosen from the two defined tracks below in consultation with your advisor, who is designated by the program director.
 Note that not all elective courses are offered every year, so alternatives within the track may have to be chosen.

-Track 1: Production

-Students interested in producing films or videos choose from:
+Track 1: Production Students interested in producing films or videos choose from:

-ART 132 - Photography

-ART 215 - Web Design I

-ART 315 - Web Design II

-ART 340 - Digital Imaging

-COM 243 - Studio Production

-ENL 228 - Broadcast and Online Journalism

-ENL 229 - Screenwriting

-FLM 124- Monster Movies

-FLM 240- Animation

-FLM 312 - Film Production II

-FLM 348 - Intermediate Video Production

-FLM 399 - Internship

-FLM 495- Topics

-FLM 499 - Independent Study

-MUS 130 - Introduction to Music in the Fine Arts

-PHY 119 - Physics for the Fine Arts

-THR 328 - Theatrical Design

-Track 2: Theory and Culture

-Students interested in analysis of film, film genres, and cultural context choose from:

-AIS 264 - American Indian in the Cinema

-AIS 364 - Indigenous Filmmakers

-AIS 208/408 - Native American Women and Film

-ART 240 - Art History Survey

-ENL 221 - Intermediate Expository Writing About the Arts

-ENL 228 - Broadcast and Online Journalism

-ENL 229 - Screenwriting

-ENL 240 - Introduction to Literary Study

-ENL 430 - Advanced Studies in Theory and Method

-FLM 124- Monster Movies

-FLM 399 - Internship

-FLM 495- Topics

-FLM 499 - Independent Study

-PHI 120 - Ethics

-PHY 119 - Physics for the Fine Arts

-REL 309 - Religion at the Movies

-SPA 248 - Spanish and Latin American Culture Through Film

-Film Minor:
+ART 132 - Photography ART 215 - Introduction to Web Design ART 315 - Web Design for Graphic Design Majors ART 340 - Digital Imaging COM 243 - Studio Production ENL 228 - Broadcast and Online Journalism ENL 229 - Screenwriting FLM 124- Monster Movies FLM 240- Animation FLM 312 - Film Production II FLM 348 - Intermediate Video Production FLM 399 - Internship FLM 495- Topics FLM 499 - Independent Study MUS 130 - Introduction to Music in the Fine Arts PHY 119 - Physics for the Fine Arts THR 328 - Theatrical Design Track 2: Theory and Culture Students interested in analysis of film, film genres, and cultural context choose from: AIS 264 - American Indian in the Cinema AIS 364 - Indigenous Filmmakers AIS 208/408 - Native American Women and Film ART 240 - Art History Survey ENL 221 - Intermediate Expository Writing About the Arts ENL 228 - Broadcast and Online Journalism ENL 229 - Screenwriting ENL 240 - Introduction to Literary Study ENL 430 - Advanced Studies in Theory and Method FLM 124 - Monster Movies FLM 399 - Internship FLM 495- Topics FLM 499 - Independent Study PHI 120 - Ethics PHY 119 - Physics for the Fine Arts REL 309 - Religion at the Movies SPA 248 - Spanish and Latin American Culture Through Film Film Minor COM 120 - Mass Media and Popular Culture COM 247 - Documentary History and Theory ENL 241 - Introduction to Cinema Arts ENL 371 - History of Cinema FLM 180 - Film Sight and Sound FLM 420 - Issues in Contemporary Cinema New Media Major, Bachelor of Arts The transdisciplinary New Media major is a course of study designed to engage students from all fields in an exploration of new and emergent media, preparing them for achievement and scholarship in multifarious new media environments.
+The program fosters learning to manage change in media, creating effective expressions (communications, creative works, applications) in digital environments, and exploring the interrelationship of new media with other fields of study to understand the relationships between technology and culture.
+The major involves options for courses in art, business, communication, computer science, education, English, music, political science, and more.
+Students are encouraged to double major and select a concentration in Game Design, Promotional Communication, or Web Design or design a path of study as approved by the program advisor.
+Required of all New Media Majors: